 Recent New York City credits include El Corrido de California (Roundabout), Twelfth Night (Drilling Company), Measure for Measure (Red Caravan), The Miser (Alice Reagan, Brave New World Rep), GUNS: An Oratorio (Vocals and Rhythm Guitar, Liz Swados), as well as regular collaborative devising work with Epic Theatre Ensemble.

 As a songwriter, he performs as a solo folk-rock act under the tongue-in-cheek moniker of “the amazing Lorenzo Landini.”
 You can check out his musical releases and upcoming shows here.
-He also publishes a subscribers-only cocktail journal called “drinking for artists“

 Lorenzo is an Italian-born and fluently English and Italian speaking performer who moved to the US when very young.
 He graduated from Columbia University with a B.A. in Drama and Theatre Arts.
 He likes cats, cooking, baseball, and long bike rides across New York City.